 - 1. Ability to identify various mechanisms, create inversions of planar four bar chain and calculate degrees of freedom of mechanisms. - 2.
 Ability to analyze velocity of simple planar mechanisms using graphical methods. - 3.
-Ability to analyze Acceleration of simple planar mechanisms using graphical methods. - 4.
-Ability to classify different types of gears and Analyze geometric and meshing characteristics of spur gears.
-Analyze kinematic characteristics of gear drive - 5.
-Ability to design cam profiles for different follower motions and determine kinematic characteristics of the follower.
+Ability to design cam profiles for different follower motions and determine kinematic characteristics of the follower and explain working principle of Governors - 4.
+Analyze graphically the static forces acting in different links of simple planar mechanisms. - 5.
+Determine the magnitude and location of balancing masses for the rotating machines and Reciprocating machines.